boukeas/searchtoy/examples/n-queens/README.md

   at the same depth.
 - Solution path: The solution required is the simply a goal state, _not_ the path leading to it.

+## Usage

+For help on command-line parameters, use the `-h` switch.

+    python3 examples/n-queens/queens.py -h

+Obtain all solutions to the 10-queens problems, using the size of the domains to select the next row into which a queen will be placed.

+    python3 examples/n-queens/queens.py --solution-type all --size 10 --domains